liamhays/hpex/README.md

    `/dev/pts/` contains five files: `0`, `1`, `2`, `3`, and `5`.
 The
    empty space is between `3` and `5`.
 HPex recognizes this, and uses `/dev/pts/4` as the serial port.
-Why? `x48`, the excellent Linux HP 48 emulator, uses a protocol similar to this, and scanning for ports this way means HPex typically does a good job of finding the port that x48 will use.
+Why? `x48`, the excellent Linux HP 48 emulator, uses a search method basically identical, and scanning for ports this way means HPex typically does a good job of finding the port that x48 will use.

    You'll notice this in the statusbar in the picture above.
 HPex tells you that it found `/dev/pts/4`, and also tells you to start